caproto/caproto/doc/source/index.rst

 caproto: a pure-Python Channel Access protocol library
 ******************************************************

-This is a "bring your own I/O" implementation of the Channel Access protocol in Python.
+This is a "bring your own I/O" implementation of the `EPICS <http://www.aps.anl.gov/epics/>`_ Channel Access protocol in Python.

 This project is inspired by the broad effort in the Python community to write `sans-I/O implementations of network protocols <http://sans-io.readthedocs.io/>`_.
-Caproto manages the coupled state of an EPICS Client or Server, its VirtualCircuits, and Channels; it interprets received UDP and TCP messages;
+Caproto manages the coupled state of an EPICS Client or Server, its VirtualCircuits, and Channels; it interprets received UDP and TCP messages and exposes them (zero-copy) as higher-level objects;
-and it can compose valid messages to be sent.
+using these same objects, it can compose valid messages to be sent.
 But, crucially, it performs no I/O itself.
 It merely processes and validates incoming and outgoing messsages and tracks client and server state.
 The developer using caproto is in complete control over when and how bytes are actually transmitted and received.
 The transport may be synchronous, threaded, asynchronous, etc. Caproto is unopinionated about this.

 Why do this?
 ============